 Dear Dr. K,

-My wife recently told me she wants a divorce.
+My wife wants a divorce.
 She said I don’t respect her and don’t listen to her.
 She says all I want her for is to cook, clean, care for the kids, and have sex with her.
 That’s just not true.
-I do listen to her, and try to help but it’s never enough.
+I do listen to her.
+I know she works full time, but she has a housecleaner.
+I try to help out, but it’s never enough for her.
 Now she says she’s done with me and with the marriage.

 How can I demonstrate that I am willing to be a better husband?
 The kind of man she wants to stay with for the rest of her life?
 I love her and don’t want her to leave and break up our family.
 It would not only kill me, but it would also hurt the kids.